Samuel Mazzuchelli: Missionary priest

 While in what would later become Dubuque, Iowa, he reorganized the parish and named it Saint Raphael, which later became the Cathedral parish when the Dubuque Diocese was formed in 1837.
 He assisted Bishop Mathias Loras during the first few years after the founding of the diocese.
 He worked extensively in what would eventually become the Diocese of Madison, Wisconsin.
 There he founded over 30 parishes and designed and built over 20 church buildings and several civic buildings.
 Three of those parishes were named after the three Archangels: Saint Raphael's in Dubuque, St. Michael's in Galena, Illinois, and Saint Gabriel's in Prairie du Chien, Wisconsin.
 In 1846, he founded Sinsinawa Mound College.

+In May 1843 Mazzuchelli accompanied Bishop Loras to the Provincial Council of Bishops in Baltimore.
+After the sessions ended, he was advised to return to Italy to restore his weakened health.
+He sailed to Europe, going home to Milan and his welcoming family after an absence of 22 years.
+While there he recruited missionaries, raised funds, and wrote a memoir full of details of frontier life.

-In 1847, he founded the Sinsinawa Dominican Sisters.
+Upon his return, he founded the Sinsinawa Dominican Sisters in 1847.
 In 1848, he founded St. Clara Female Academy (now Dominican University), a frontier school for young women, which he entrusted to the Dominican Sisters.

 Many remembered Mazzuchelli as a kind and gentlemanly priest.
 He was able to break down the cultural barriers that existed and appeal to many different ethnic groups.
 The Irish he ministered to called him "Father Matthew Kelly."
-He died on February 23, 1864, after contracting an illness from a sick parishioner.
+He died of a severe case of pneumonia, on February 23, 1864, after attending a sick call.
 Mazzuchelli was buried at St. Patrick's Cemetery in Benton.

 Veneration

-Over the years, a case for elevating him to Sainthood has been pending with the church.
-It started in 1964 when William Patrick O'Connor, the first Bishop of Madison, established a Diocesan Historical Commission to determine if documents available were sufficient for the Church to proceed with initial steps required in the process of beatification.
+The cause for elevating him to Sainthood started in 1964 when William Patrick O'Connor, the first Bishop of Madison, established a Diocesan Historical Commission to determine if documents available were sufficient for the Church to proceed with initial steps required in the process of beatification.
 The process progressed and was accepted by the Holy See for further investigation.
 In 1993, Pope John Paul II declared Mazzuchelli Venerable.

-In preparation for the 200th anniversary of Mazzuchelli's birth in November 2006, those campaigning for Mazzuchelli to be elevated to sainthood began several activities to draw attention to that particular cause.
-The Sinsinawa Dominican sisters have been particularly active in this campaign.

 In August 2008, an official inquiry into a presumed miracle performed through the intercession of Mazzuchelli was completed in the Diocese of Madison.
-Robert Uselmann, a resident of Monona, Wisconsin, had gone to Sinsinawa Mound with his family in 2001 to pray to Mazzuchelli for his intercession in curing him of cancer.
+Robert Uselmann, a resident of Monona, Wisconsin, had gone to Sinsinawa Mound with his family in 2001 to pray for Mazzuchelli's intercession in curing him of cancer.
 While there, he prayed with the Sisters, using Mazzuchelli's penance chain.
 Uselmann later discovered that a cancerous tumor had disappeared from his lung.

-Robert C. Morlino, Bishop of the Diocese of Madison, opened a diocesan tribunal at the Sinsinawa Dominican Sisters' request, which concluded its non-judgmental investigation and sent the results to Rome.
-If the Congregation for the Causes of Saints rules that Uselmann's healing is judged miraculous, Mazzuchelli would be eligible for beatification, the next step in the process of naming a saint within the Church.
+Robert C. Morlino, Bishop of the Diocese of Madison, opened a diocesan tribunal at the Sinsinawa Dominican Sisters' request, which concluded its investigation and sent the results to Rome.